Guide for deploy Elasticsearch cluster with Kibana on Ubuntu 18.04

 kibana verification

-On Kibana node change directory to /usr/share/kibana/ and run the following command to generate a verification code:
+On Kibana node change directory to /usr/share/kibana/copy and run the following command to generate a verification code:

 sudo .bin/kibana-verification-code.bat --allow-root -c /etc/kibana/kibana.yml